identity-com/on-chain-identity-gateway/ethereum/gateway-eth-ts/README.md

 ## `gateway-eth-ts add-gatekeeper ADDRESS`

-Add a gatekeeper to a GatewayToken contract
+Add a gatekeeper to a gatekeeper network

 ```
 USAGE